wmaucla/v4/content/jobs/Attain/index.md

 - Optimized machine learning workflows within a set budget by adjusting batch training and inference strategies to prevent exceeding the allocated spend
 - Introduced GPU-based model training and integrated GPUs into internal GKE clusters to accelerate ML workloads
 - Evaluated self-hosted model APIs versus Vertex AI Endpoints, optimizing for performance and cost efficiency
-- Implemented drift detection to address feature drift, resulting in a 2% model performance lift
+- Implemented drift detection to address feature drift in production data
+- Converted ML model training + inference into Julia for optimized performance